GErP83/Deco/README.md

 # Deco

-Deco is tiny library for android image handling.
-Not use any 3rd party library, it has zero dependencies, has no other layers, not working of top of some other library.
-It has a 28,1 kB size and has 168 methods only.
+Deco is tiny library for android image loading and caching.
+Not use any 3rd party library, it has zero dependencies.
+It has a 17,4 kB size and has 134 methods only.

 ## What it can do

-TODO
+- can cache dowloaded images to private storage or to application-specific directory on the primary shared/external storage
+- can set cache size if the app needs more
+- can set cache policy, there is 3x type
+- can crop image to circle and can set relative position too
+- can crop image to rounded cornered rectangle with different corners
+- can add a stroke to the image
+- can add custom http headers fot downloading
+- all the options can be setted for one image or for all images
+- tint mode
+- almost everything can be set from xml as well

 ## Requirements:
 Android api 4.3+ and permissions: